krutikpatel/leetcode2019/backtracking/Notes.md

     -for digit 1, choices i = 2 to n

     That concludes "loop begin index" is variable, and needs to be passed to function

+For recursive calls,
+primitive data types and immutable classes (String, Integer etc), will not have to be backtracked.
+Each call stack preserves their own value, so we dont have to manually revert it.